 - Largo from Valkyria Chronicles had served in the First Europan War some twenty years before the game's events, and is one of the older members of Squad 7.
 It came as no surprise when he initially saw Welkin as little more than a young upstart cashing in on fame.

 - Most squad members in the game are barely teenagers.
 Some, however, are much older.
 Catherine and Musaad are also First Europan War veterans and 35 and 43 years old respectively, and Wavy is a 37-year-old Badass Teacher.
 All of these pale in comparison to storm-trooper Coby, who is 65 and still kicking ass.

 - Zaeed Massani from Mass Effect 2, who is arguably the toughest member of the team aside from Garrus, and of course, Shepard.

-- Urdnot Wrex in the first Mass Effect game, who's Really 700 Years Old and has been a soldier and mercenary the whole time.
+- Urdnot Wrex in the first Mass Effect game, who's ancient even for a Krogan and has been a soldier and mercenary since Earth had Vikings.

 - Admirals Anderson and Hackett embody this trope for the Alliance, having fought in ever major engagement of the last three decades.
 Anderson is said to have enough medals to melt into a lifesize gold statue of himself, while Hackett's service record is apparent from the sheer amount of scars he has across his face.

-- The Regretful Soldier from Echo Bazaar fits quite well.
+- The Regretful Soldier from Fallen London fits quite well.
 He's always drunk and frequently weeping, but he's still one of the best brawlers there are.